35 Airspeed Definitions & Measurement

 (15) \begin{equation*} M_{\infty} = \sqrt{\left( \frac{2}{\gamma - 1} \right) \bigg( \left( \frac{p^*}{p_s} \right)^{\gamma/(\gamma -1)} - 1 \bigg) } \end{equation*}

-Therefore, the Pitot system now gives a measurement of flight Mach number.
+Therefore, the Pitot system now measures flight Mach numbers.

-Not only do the total pressure and static pressure need to be measured in higher speed flight, but the total temperature must be measured too, from which true airspeed can again be obtained by calculation.
+Not only do the total pressure and static pressure need to be measured in higher-speed flight, but the total temperature must also be measured, from which true airspeed can again be obtained by calculation.
 To this end, the airspeed is then given by

 (16) \begin{equation*} V_{\rm {\tiny TAS}} = a M_{\infty} = \frac{a_s^2 M_{\infty}^2}{1 + \left( \displaystyle{\frac{\gamma-1}{2} } \right) M_{\infty}^2} \end{equation*}